Music Composition Bachelor's Degree Program

 Private Composition Lesson Level 3

-Private Composition Lesson Level 3 builds upon a foundational understanding of music composition and prepares you to expand your skills by writing for duo or trio, including piano.
-The focus will be on composing for duo and trio ensembles, allowing you to explore the intricate dynamics and interactions between multiple instruments.
+Private Composition Lesson Level 3 builds on a foundational understanding of music composition.
+It prepares you to expand your skills by writing for chamber ensembles consisting of two to four instruments.
+The focus will be on composing for small ensembles, where you will explore the intricate dynamics, textures, and interactions between multiple instruments.

 Read More

-This level will cover advanced techniques in melody, harmony, rhythm, and form, with an emphasis on creating cohesive and engaging pieces for two or three instruments.
+This level will cover advanced techniques using musical elements that may include melody, harmony, rhythm, form, and texture, with an emphasis on creating cohesive and engaging pieces for two to four instruments.
 Through the study of existing repertoire and the completion of various composition exercises, you will develop a deeper understanding of ensemble writing and the unique challenges and opportunities it presents.

 By the end of Private Composition Lesson Level 3, you will be able to:

-• Analyze and apply complex musical forms suitable for duo and trio ensembles
+• Analyze complex musical forms suitable for a small ensemble (two or four instruments)

 • Effectively apply varied time signatures and rhythmic techniques to add interest and complexity

-• Explore and apply various expressive techniques to enhance the character and emotion of your compositions
+• Apply various expressive techniques to enhance the character and emotion of your compositions

 • Experiment with textural techniques to create varied and interesting ensemble interactions